mchacher/LoRaHomeDongle/README.md

 ## Software requirements

-The repository comes with a full project definition to build it on top of platformio.
+The repository comes with a full project definition to build it on top of PlatformIO.
-VSCode shall be prefered with platformio extension.
+VSCode shall be prefered with PlatformIO extension.
 LoRaHomeDongle is leveraging Arduino framework, and FreeRTOS as underlying framework.

 ## Design principles